 Some companies specialize in providing cell phones to international travelers.
 Many of these companies will offer you a cell phone and/or SIM card for use abroad, a local phone number in the countries you'll be traveling in.
 Rates can be competitive with local providers.

-A newsletter will be published each week with important information on upcoming deadlines, advice on visa applications, program announcements, travel tips, and fun activities/events starting March 28.
+A newsletter will be published each week with important information on upcoming deadlines, advice on visa applications, program announcements, travel tips, and fun activities/events.
 It is vital that you read the newsletter each week in order to stay up-to-date on important deadlines and announcements.

 The Worldwide Wednesday Newsletters will be sent to your home school email address - so make sure you check it regularly!
 If you're not receiving this newsletter (and you've checked your junk mail), please let us know as soon as possible to ensure we have accurate contact information for you.

 You’re about to take advantage of a wonderful opportunity, but in addition to all the fantastic academic, cultural, and personal experiences you’ll have, study abroad comes with challenges.
 In addition to learning about your program, our campuses, and all the places you plan to visit, be sure to research culture shock and anything else that may be of help to you.
 This can include race, gender, religion, politics, diet, or dating abroad.
 You’ll be better prepared when you arrive and more able to enjoy the high points while meeting difficulties as they arise.
 Now is the perfect time to start striving towards the goals you identified during the Cultural Mentorship Workshop!

 For excellent safety and health information, we encourage you to visit the U.S. Department of State’s general travel and “Students Abroad” websites, among others.

 Residents and guests are expected to treat the facilities and each other with the utmost respect.
 Residents are expected to act maturely and responsibly at all times.